ColinKennedy/ways/docs/getting_started.rst

         # Result: ['info1', 'info2', 3, 'bar', 'bar2']

-In the above example, we have a Context that initializes with some metadata, we add to the metadata, and then we retrieve it in another function without passing the Context into it.
-This works because there's only ever one instance of a Context object and you can add anything to its data.
+In the above example, we have a Context that initializes with some metadata, we add to the metadata, and then we call the same hierarchy in another function.
+The Context in "some_function" already has the data that was appended, earlier.
+You're allowed to write anything in a Context's data.

 There's a lot more to how Plugin objects are defined.
 Including Context inheritance, relative plugins, and OS-aware plugins.
-To know more, Check out
+To know more, Check out :doc:`plugin_basics` and :doc:`plugin_advanced`.
-TODO: Finish?
-`Creating a Plugin Sheet`.

 Asset Objects
 -------------